Monograph thesis

 Writing a monograph

-A monograph is expected to be more comprehensive than the comprehensive summary (“kappa”) of a compilation thesis.
-The monograph should consist of an account of the entire doctoral work.
-In particular, the "materials & methods" and results sections should be more extensive than in a kappa.
-A monograph does not contain publications or manuscripts.
+The monograph should consist of an account of the entire scientific work for doctoral degree.
+In particular, the "materials & methods" and results sections should be more extensive than in a "kappa".
+A monograph, in contrast to a compilation thesis, does not contain publications or manuscripts.

 The support available for writing the comprehensive summary (“kappa”) also serves as support for monographs: